Career and Job Placement Support

 You Matter...We Care

 We recognize that this is a time of great economic uncertainty and we want you to know that support and services are available.
-The Job Placement Resource Center (JPRC) and Counseling Services are here to help.
+The Job Placement Resource Center (JPRC) and Counseling Services are here for Harper students.

-Please fill out this form and we will respond within 1–2 business days with suggestions to support your needs.
+Please fill out this form and we will contact you to set up an appointment.

-Harper counselors are experts in career counseling and can assist with clarifying and identifying career goals and objectives.
+Student Development Counseling Faculty are experts in career counseling and can assist with clarifying and identifying career goals and objectives.
 Career counseling helps students better understand themselves and the world of work.
-Career counseling will include tools and strategies to move you forward in your career planning.
+Career counseling uses tools and strategies to move you forward in your career planning.
 Counselors work closely with students’ academic advisors to customize plans for success, using tools such as Focus 2 (Access code – “hawks”) to help students identify their Area of Interest.

 Counseling Faculty have created a free, online, 2-part workshop series using our interactive, self-guided career and educational planning tool, Focus 2!
 Click these links to access Part 1: Exploring Careers Using Focus 2 and Part 2: Understanding Your Results.

 Career and Major Exploration is a beneficial career counseling service for enrolled students.
 Career Counselors guide students in clarifying and developing career goals in the life-long process of career exploration and planning.

 - 75+ popular major areas, employment options and strategies for success in each major.

 Focus 2 (Access code – “hawks”) is an online, interactive, self-guided career and educational planning tool designed to help you make decisions about your future career goals and educational plans.
 Focus 2 will guide you through an interactive process to:

 - Assess your work interests, values, skills and personality